Kurukshetra (college festival): Working committee

 The festival is organized by CEG Tech Forum.
 Founded in 2006, the Forum is a student-run organization, currently consisting of 19 teams: Brand Relations, Content, Design, Events, Finance, Guest Lectures, Hospitality, Human Resources, Industry Relations and Media, Initiatives, Internal Auditing, Logistics, Marketing, Projects, Promo, Quality Assurance and Control, Technical Operations, Workshops, Xceed (outreach) and Karnival (entertainment).
 Overall, there are around 600 members at various levels of the hierarchy.

 History

-Hosted for the first time in January 2007, the fest included workshops entitled "Autonomous Robotics", "Ethical Hacking" and "Need for Speed" as part of the event.
+Hosted for the first time in January 2007, the fest included workshops entitled "Autonomous Robotics", "Ethical Hacking", "Alcatraz" and "Need for Speed" as part of the event.
 The project exhibition event received an overwhelming response with more than 250 entries and 25 teams short-listed for the final display.

 Kurukshetra was the first student-organized tech fest in India to receive UNESCO patronage, in 2011.
 Kurukshetra was also titled Green Fest by the UN Conference for Sustainable Development in the previous edition in 2012.
 The student-managed committee is certified to the ISO 9001:2015 quality standard.